cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

  ![default_compute_shader](\images\barracuda-posenet-tutorial\default_compute_shader.png)

 Delete the `CSMain` function along with the `#pragma kernel CSMain`.
-We need to add a `Texture2D` variable below the `Result` variable.
+We need to add a `Texture2D` variable to store the input image.
 Name it `InputImage` and give it a data type of `<half4>`.
 Use the same data type for the `Result` variable as well.
 We also need to make a new function to apply the ResNet preprocessing.
 We'll name the new function `PreprocessResNet()`.

 The `PreprocessResNet` function scales the RGB channel values of every pixel in the `InputImage` by `255`.
 By default, color values in Unity are in the range of `[0,1]`.
 The function then adds the ImageNet mean specific to the RGB channels.
 The processed image is returned in the `Result` variable.